bormaxi8080/osint-repos-list/README.md

 > Gets list of your starred GitHub repositories.
 >
-> Generate JSON and Markdown document with your GitHub starred repos statistics
+> Generate JSON and Markdown documents with your GitHub starred repos statistics

-That's all!
+That's all.

 *It works on GitHub only! (not in GitLab or BitBucket)

-## Important!
+### Important!

-If you have a lot of starred GitHub repositories, and they are big, clone operations may take a long time to complete.
+If you have a lot of starred GitHub repositories, operations may take a long time to complete.

 ## Usage: